…and How a HIPAA Compliant File Sharing Solution Can Help

 - the physical factor.
 While the cloud “feels intangible,” you can hold a flash drive in your hand.
 For many, this just “feels” more secure.

-The danger with flash drives however is that they can be easily infected with malware.
+The risks of file sharing with flash drives is that they can be easily infected with malware.
 Once inserted into a networked PC’s USB port, if the flash drive is not properly scanned and autorun is enabled, it may infect the entire system.

 The fact is, any traditional storage that relies on your PC’s hard drive may be a target for hackers.
 Multiply that by the number of PCs in your company and you have an even wider attack surface, with each potentially compromised by phishing scams, poor workstation security, unauthorized employee access, and the like.

 On-site servers – despite their proximity – also depend on IT departments or even physician’s staff to manage all backups, updates, patching, mitigation, and maintenance.
 This, along with capital equipment expenditures and ongoing server maintenance can represent a costly scenario.

 In contrast, HIPAA Vault’s fully-managed, secure file transfer solution for file syncing & sharing takes all these concerns off your plate.
 With sFTP, your important files and folders will actually be more secure than on your hard drive – and will enable efficient cloud collaboration and increased productivity with your team.